 East Bay Beach House

-With dream sea views as far as the eye can see, you could be forgiven for spending your days doing nothing more than watching the comings and goings of life in this bustling port.
+With dream sea views as far as the eye can see, you could be forgiven for spending your days doing nothing more than watching the comings and goings of life in this bustling seaside town.

-Once again voted as the best Scottish location in the Sunday Times Best Places to Live 2019
+Once again voted one of the top Scottish locations in the Sunday Times Best Places to Live 2019

 Here, golden beaches straddle the harbour left and right, perfect for easy coastal living and gentle early morning wanders watching the day break over the horizon.